-Adam Fratto is a seasoned creative executive with a proven track record in TV development, current programming, production, and feature films.
-Specialty in finding and developing genre programming (fantasy, sci-fi, supernatural, horror, action).
-History of creating profitable international business models and launching creative strategies.
+Adam Fratto is a seasoned creative executive and executive producer with proven track records in development & programming, production, and strategy.
+With a specialty in drama series, he is experienced in crafting international business models and launching creative iniatives.

-Originally from upstate New York, Adam is a graduate of Harvard University and USC’s graduate program in Film & TV Production, where he produced the environmentally themed, Emmy-winning documentary WALKING WITH GIANTS.
+Originally from New York, Adam is a graduate of Harvard College and USC’s graduate program in Film & TV Production, where he produced Emmy-winning documentary WALKING WITH GIANTS.

-He is a member of the TV Academy, the Hollywood Radio & Television Society, and the Producers’ Guild.
-He is also co-Founder of Harvardwood, an international association of 7,500+ alums in arts, media and entertainment.
-A lifelong sinophile, he has lived, worked and studied in Beijing, Taipei and Hong Kong.
-He currently resides with his family in South Pasadena, California.
+He is a member of the TV Academy, HRTS, and the PGA.
+He is also co-Founder of Harvardwood, a group of thousands of worldwide alums in arts, media and entertainment.
+A lifelong sinophile, he has lived in Beijing, Taipei and Hong Kong...and now currently resides in sunny South Pasadena.